MoniPar/quiz/README.md

 Solution: This was substituted with `[i]`, since in this case 'i' represents each question in the array.

+* For better user experience, it was decided to display the questions at random rather than having them always displayed in the order they are listed in the array.
+After inserting the 'shuffle()' function, the answer choices did not always match the question displayed.

+Solution: After various attempts at fixing this, it was decided to give each question and its relevant answer choices a unique ID by which they could be grouped together.  `questionID` and a specific number was added to each item in the array of questions.
+Each answer choice was then labelled according to the question it was intended for.
+Adding a `questionID` was also very useful when checking the user's selected answer with the correct answer later on in the game.

-* Uncaught TypeError: Cannot read properties of undefined (reading 'classList') at showExhibit The element was referenced by its ID instead of class, therefore it could not add or remove another CSS class when needed to.
+* Uncaught TypeError: Cannot read properties of undefined (reading 'classList') at showExhibit The element was referenced by its 'id' instead of 'class', therefore it could not add or remove another class attribute when needed to.

 Solution: A class attribute was added to the element so that the classList property was able to add/remove classes to/from the list.